Leash-Labs/boltz-belka-demo-neurips-2024/README.md

 ```

 ### Cloud compute
 This tutorial uses [skypilot](https://docs.skypilot.co/en/latest/docs/index.html) to run inference with Boltz-1 in the cloud.
 SkyPilot relies on being authenticated with a supported cloud provider. [inference_runner.py](./inference_runner.py) requests resources which may only accessible with AWS.
 If you aren't using AWS, see which GPUs are accessible to you with `sky show-gpus`.
+Check the general availability of cloud providers and your authenitcation statis with `sky check`.

 ## BELKA
 [BELKA](https://www.kaggle.com/c/leash-BELKA) is a Kaggle competition and public dataset containing over 100M observations of protein-ligand interactions.